 RVs are all different, but typically one side of the booth seating holds more “guts” than the other.
 Be sure to check that out before you get too demo-happy!

-We roughed up the wood surfaces we wanted to paint with block sanding sponges and priming them with Glidden Gripper, our absolute most favorite crappy surface primer.
+We roughed up the wood surfaces we wanted to paint with block sanding sponges and primed them with Glidden Gripper, our absolute favorite crappy surface primer.

-We decided on white for the base booth color & used three coats to be safe.
+We decided on white for the base booth color and used three coats to be safe.

 While those are drying, it’s time to think about what you’ll actually be sitting ON…